-Pull on your comfy running shoes or tune up your bike to discover how easy, fun and fast it can be to get around on foot or by bike.
+Tune up your bike to discover how easy, fun and fast it can be to get around on two wheels!
 It’s healthy and costs almost nothing.
-Short trips are great for walking or cycling.
-For longer trips, combine walking with transit.
+Short trips are great for cycling, and for longer trips combine transit with a bike ride.
 Best of all, you don’t have to worry about a parking ticket!

 Here are a few tips to get you on your way:

 PLAN YOUR TRIP

 If you’re in Winnipeg, check out the Winnipeg Cycling Map, either online or a paper copy available at many bike stores and other locations.
 Many cities and towns throughout Manitoba will post local cycling routes, like Steinbach, Brandon, and Morden.
 Do you have a map of recommended routes for your city or town?
 Let us know at email@example.com!

 Map out a route that fits your comfort and skill level or personal preference – a combination of residential streets and pathways, or the most direct route on major streets.
 Ask a colleague or friend who commutes by bike regularly for advice, or look on GoManitoba for a Bike Buddy.
 You might want to consider first riding the route when you have lots of time.
 You don’t need to race down Portage Avenue on your first adventure to work, school or whatever your destination might be!